-The Rochford Trend has the potential to host 'Cobar-style' copper deposits analogous to the large-scale, high-grade mineralisation found at the nearby CSA Copper Mine, owned by Glencore and under offer from Metals Acquisition Corp (NYSE: MTAL.U).
+The Rochford Trend has the potential to host 'Cobar-style' copper deposits analogous to the large-scale, highgrade mineralisation found at the nearby CSA Copper Mine, owned by Glencore and under offer from Metals Acquisition Corp (NYSE: MTAL.U).

 In 2021, the JV drilled five diamond drillholes for nearly 2,000 metres around and beneath the Canbelego Mineral Resource at Main Lode, after an 8-year exploration hiatus.
-Positive results led to further RC and diamond drilling highlighting high-grade shoot extensions on the Canbelego 'Main Lode' and identifying new, multiple, parallel lode positions, the 'Western Lodes' to the west of the Main Lode.
+Positive results led to further RC and diamond drilling highlighting high-grade shoot extensions on the Canbelego 'Main Lode' and identifying new, multiple, parallel lode positions, the 'Western Lodes' to the west of the Main Lode (refer Figure 2 - Location Plan).

 This report provides an update on the current diamond drilling and downhole EM surveys.
-Two Parent diamond drill holes were designed to reach approximately 660m depth to test the down-plunge extension of the high-grade copper shoots identified at the Canbelego Main Lode.
+Two Parent diamond drill holes have been completed, which were designed to reach 660m depth to test the down-plunge extension of the high-grade copper shoots identified at the Canbelego Main Lode.

-A critical aspect of the Parent holes is that they also provide a platform for downhole electromagnetic (DHEM) surveys, which are vital for detecting a 'near-miss' and vectoring additional drilling toward conductive targets - interpreted to be copper mineralisation.
+A critical design aspect of the Parent holes is that they also provide a platform for DHEM surveys, which are vital for detecting a 'near-miss' and vectoring additional drilling toward conductive targets - interpreted to be copper mineralisation.
 Electromagnetic surveys whether at a regional, prospect or drill hole scale are proven copper 'discovery tools' in the region.
 In this case the DHEM data provides a unique opportunity to test a large volume of the prospective target zone for conductive targets which could represent copper-rich shoots.
 Any encouraging mineralisation or DHEM targets will be followed up with the daughter holes that wedge-off the parent holes.
 The daughter holes will save time and money and reduce the surface ground disturbance by minimising the need for new drill sites.
-The drilling of the daughter holes will likely continue until Christmas, after which there will be a 2-3 week break from all exploration activities.

-The first parent hole, CANDD015 was completed to a depth of 648.2m, and the second parent hole, CANDD016, is currently at a depth of 630m and is anticipated to reach the target depth shortly.
+The first parent hole, CANDD015 was completed to a depth of 648.2m, and the second parent hole, CANDD016 was completed at a depth of 726.7m.
+CANDD016 which had a planned depth of 660m was extended to ensure an adequate test of the CANDD015 conductor at depth.
+CANDD016 intersected weak to strong stringer and vein chalcopyrite in the target zone between 604.5m and 628m, however the results from the CANDD016 DHEM survey suggests that this zone is a 'near miss' to a significant off-hole conductor.

-DHEM surveys have been designed for both parent holes, and the DHEM survey for CANDD015 has been completed.
 Geological observations and details of the DHEM interpretation are provided below.